Structured Settlement Annuity

 Tax Advantages Of Structured Settlement Annuities

 The periodic payments must be fixed and cannot be altered by the recipient.
 The payments must be excludable under the IRC section 104(a)(1).
-Payment streams can later be sold for less than their worth to structured buyout firms however.
+(Some may choose to sell their payment stream later however.)

-Putting the legalese aside for a moment, the ruling treats annuity payments more favorable than other investments.
-If the entire monetary award is taken as a lump sum and invested it in stocks or bonds, then the income generated from those investments would be taxable.
+Putting the legalese aside for a moment, the ruling treats annuity payments more favorably than other assets.
+If the entire monetary award is taken as a lump sum and invested in stocks or bonds, then the income generated from those investments would be taxable.
 If annuity payments are chosen however, then all future payments (principal and interest) would not be subject to income tax.

-In a nutshell, the lump sum investment in the stock and bond markets would need to provide much higher returns in order to offer the same tax-free payments as the annuity.
+In a nutshell, a lump sum investment in the market would need to provide much higher returns in order to offer the same tax-free payments as the deferred annuity.
 Put another way, taxes associated with market investments will decrease your overall returns.

 Unfortunately, many settlements taken in a lump sum dissipate after only a few years.
 In fact, studies show that lump sum settlements tend to be exhausted after only five years or less.
 Conversely, structured settlements taken as periodic payments are designed to provide benefits for several years and are therefore difficult to mismanage.

 Annuities offer a fixed internal rate of return on your invested principal.
-The structured settlement annuity payment is treated more favorably by the I.R.S.
-Presumably, this law was passed by Congress to incentivize structured annuity payments while avoiding spendthrift situations where the damages were taken lump sum invested poorly and spent quickly.
+The structured settlement payments are treated more favorably by the IRS.
+They help to avoid spendthrift situations where the damages are taken lump sum, invested poorly and frivolously spent.
+This is also why court approval can be necessary in order to sell an income stream.

 Taxes will diminish any returns on your investment.
 Annuity accounts avoid income taxes altogether when established as part of a structured agreement.
 If there is concern about future obligations, safety of principal, and investment flexibility – then an annuity from a well-capitalized and highly-rated insurance carrier can be a wise choice.

-We work with several trusted annuity carriers providing very competitive and predictable returns for our clients.
+We work with several highly-rated annuity carriers providing very competitive and predictable returns for our clients.
 Contact us to request personal illustrations for you or your client today.

-Note: Attorney’s fees can be included in the structured settlement as well.
-This allows the plaintiff’s attorney to defer income for future events such as retirement or college expenses for children.
+Note: Attorney’s fees can be included and structured as well.
+This allows the plaintiff’s attorney to defer their income as well.
 A qualified tax advisor can provide consultation regarding structured payments to the plaintiff’s attorney.